2012 England rugby union tour of South Africa: Second Test – 16 June

-For the match scorecard, see Week 4 of the 2012 mid-year test series: South Africa vs. England.

 The Second Test was played at Ellis Park in Johannesburg.
 This would be the third time that England and South Africa had played each other at the venue.
 The previous occasion the two sides had met at Ellis Park was back in 1984 when the Springboks won 35 – 9 courtesy of a hat-trick to Danie Gerber.
 However, England had claimed one of their few precious wins in South Africa at this venue back in 1972, when they won 18 – 9.
 In the 43 test matches the Springboks had played at Ellis Park since 1928, they had won 30 matches, lost 11 and drawn 2.

 The Springboks made three changes to their match squad: Patrick Lambie replaced the injured Kirchner at fullback, and Bjorn Basson was called up to fill the vacant replacement spot.
 Werner Kruger was also called up to cover for the injured Coenie Oosthuizen.

 England made more changes to the starting XV, some of the changes forced due to injury.
 Most of the changes occurred in the backline; Ben Foden replaced the injured Mike Brown at fullback, and Jonathan Joseph was given his first Test start after Brad Barritt was sidelined with a lacerated eyeball.
 This also meant that Manu Tuilagi was shifted from outside centre to inside centre to accommodate Joseph at number 13.
 Foden's shift to fullback meant David Strettle was handed a starting berth on the wing.
 Toby Flood replaced Owen Farrell at fly-half.
 Up front the only change was the inclusion of Thomas Waldrom after Phil Dowson was sent home with a hamstring injury.

-The line-ups for both teams were then as follows: